boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/asp-net.md

        </tbody>
        </table>

-3. Run your ASP.NET Web Forms sample.
+3. Please run your ASP.NET Web Forms sample
 4. The dashboard can be rendered in design mode or created with the following changes in the `Init()` method.

     ```js